ietf-wg-cellar/ebml-specification/specification.markdown

 `Element ID`: The `Element ID` is a binary value, encoded as a `Variable Size Integer`, used to uniquely identify a defined `EBML Element` within a specific `EBML Schema`.

-`EBML Class`: A representation of the octet length of an `Element ID`.

 `Element Data Size`: An expression, encoded as a `Variable Size Integer`, of the length in octets of `Element Data`.

 `VINTMAX`: The maximum possible value that can be stored as `Element Data Size`.